grpc/grpc.io/content/en/docs/languages/go/generated-code.md

 `Foo(grpc.BidiStreamingServer[*MsgA, *MsgB]) error`

-Where `MsgA` is the message type of the stream sent from client-to-server and `MsgB` is the type of stream from server-to-client.
+Where `MsgA` is the message type of the stream, sent from client-to-server and `MsgB` is the type of stream from server-to-client.

 In this context, `grpc.BidiStreamingServer` can be used to access both the client-to-server message stream and the server-to-client message stream.